 On March 9, 2017, the Company announced that Zahena had completed six drill holes on the property in February 2017.
-Drill logs were received by the Company for six diamond drill holes totalling approximately 3,813 metres (m) and geochemical results were also received for four of the six drill holes (please see Exploration Projects - Arikepay Project).
+Drill logs were received by the Company for six diamond drill holes and drilling totalled approximately 3,813 metres (m).
+Geochemical results were also received for four of the six drill holes (please see Exploration Projects - Arikepay Project).

 On March 17, 2017, the Company announced that Zahena had elected to discontinue their option to earn an interest in the property.
-In excess of 8,200m of drilling have been completed in 13 holes and a 14th hole is near completion.
-Drill logs for six holes and geochemical results for four holes have already been received and, upon receipt of all final results, the Company will undertake a review to determine what additional exploration may be warranted.
+In total an excess of 8,900m of drilling had been completed been completed in 14 holes.
+All data have been received.